mayanku/SentenceClassification/README.md

 - Develop a machine learning model which can classify the research proposals on the basis of submitted title, keywords and abstract information (AKT)

+# To Run
+- You can directly run the notebook on google colab.
+Make sure to copy the pubmed dataset file from this repository to drive

+- You will require a GPU to run this code.
+You can select GPU in the runtime option in colab

+-To run on your local system change the input from your drive to local system

 **Steps Followed**

 **Cleaning the Data and Preparing the Graph**